-Terminology Definition Qualification refers to a degree, diploma, certificate, or other official confirmation of attainment awarded to a learner after being assessed as having achieved the learning outcomes set by an educational provider for a specific programme of study or course.
+Terminology Definition Provider (educational) refers to any institution or organisation offering education and/or training programmes of study/course(s) at the postsecondary/tertiary level in Barbados.
+Qualification refers to a degree, diploma, certificate, or other official confirmation of attainment awarded to a learner after being assessed as having achieved the learning outcomes set by an educational provider for a specific programme of study or course.
 The term 'qualification' is synonymous with 'credential' Quality refers to "fitness for purpose" - meeting or conforming to generally accepted standards as defined by an accrediting or quality assurance body.
 Quality Assurance an all-embracing term referring to an ongoing, continuous process of evaluating (assessing, monitoring, guaranteeing, maintaining, and improving) the quality of a tertiary education system, institutions, or programmes.
 20 Quality Enhancement refers to an taking deliberate steps to bring about continuous improvement in the effectiveness of the learning experience of students.
 21 For example, an educational provider has a plan in place to monitor and enhance the quality of its programmes and overall operations on an ongoing basis.
 Quality Management System 22 a formalised system to direct, control and improve the institution's quality of teaching, services and other offerings.
 Quality Plan 23 is any document (e.g. a programme specification) setting out specific quality practices, resources and the sequence of activities to ensure the effectiveness of a particular service, course or programme.
 Quality Policy 24 refers to the provider's overall educational philosophy, purpose, goals and objectives regarding quality, the division of responsibility, and the communicativeness of the quality system as formally expressed by the provider's governance/management.
 Registration certifies that a post-secondary/tertiary education and/or training provider operating in Barbados has complied with the operating standards outlined by the Barbados Accreditation Council.
-Short course refers to a short learning programme where depending on the purpose of the programme, a learner may or may not be awarded credits.
+Short course refers to a short learning programme where, depending on the purpose of the programme, a learner may or may not be awarded credits.
 A short course qualifies to be assigned between one (1) and less than thirty (30) credits.
-Site visit typically an evaluation by a team of peer reviewers who examine the provider's self evaluation report (SER); interview teaching and non-teaching staff and learners; and examine the structure and effectiveness of the provider's operations and its educational programmes, but may also be undertaken by BAC personnel.
-Usually results in an evaluation report.
-Normally a part of the BAC's processes such as registration, accreditation,
+Short period educational offerings refers to post-secondary/tertiary educational offerings that do not satisfy the Barbados Accreditation Council's definition for a short course.
+They are

 20 Adapted from: Quality Assurance and Accreditation: Glossary of Basic Terms and Definitions compiled by Lazăr VLĂSCEANU, Laura GRÜNBERG, and Dan PÂRLEA

 21 Adapted from: Quality Assurance Agency (2008)

 22 See note 6

 23 See note 6

-24 See note 6
+24 Sea note 6